strawberry-graphql/strawberry/docs/guides/pagination/cursor-based.md

 ```

 Now is a good time to think of what we could use as a cursor for our dataset.
 Our cursor needs to be an opaque value,
 which doesn't usually change over time.
-It makes more sense to use the IDs of the users as our cursor, as it fits both criteria.
+It makes sense to use base64 encoded IDs of users as our cursor, as they fit both criteria.

 <Tip>

 It is good practice to base64-encode cursors, to provide a unified interface to the end user.
 API clients need not
 bother about the type of data to paginate, and can pass unique IDs during pagination.
+It also makes the cursor opaque.

 </Tip>